maritzat-rice/Linux-sysadmin-portfolio/05_security_hardening/disable-ssh-root-login.md

 - Checked group membership to ensure proper privilege escalation.

 <img width="1121" height="69" alt="image" src="https://github.com/user-attachments/assets/9940fb59-68a8-4d44-b6f2-4ec5a7cc71a1" />

-Mrice user does NOT appear to be in the wheel group, which means I cannot disable root SSH yet; I would lose sudo access and that would lock me out.
+- **mrice** user does NOT appear to be in the wheel group, which means I cannot disable root SSH yet; I would lose sudo access and that would lock me out.

 ### 2. Validated Sudo Privileges